PERFORMANCE MONITORING

 Red Rating

 5 scores of 2/5 (4/10) or lower over 5 assessment runs will trigger a red notification.
-As a result of a lab attaining a Red Rating, UK NEQAS CPT will also prepare a report to NQAAP detailing the nature of the problem and any action taken.
-For TEM scheme only 10 scores of 2/5 (4/10) or lower over 5 assessment runs = Red.
-Persistent/unresolved performance issues referred nationally to NQAAP (UK Clinical Laboratories)
+As a result of a lab attaining a Red Rating, For TEM scheme only 10 scores of 2/5 (4/10) or lower over 5 assessment runs = Red.

 Black Rating

-This rating is defined by NQAAP for participants with unresolved performance issues.
-If the actions of NQAAP do not resolve the performance issues, then NQAAP will refer the participants to the Joint Working Group (JWG).
+This rating was originally defined by NQAAP for participants with unresolved performance issues.
+If the actions of NQAAP did not resolve the performance issues, then NQAAP would refer the participants to the Joint Working Group (JWG).

-Persistent/unresolved performance issues may be referred by NQAAP to QAPC (UK Clinical Laboratories)
+Persistent/unresolved performance issues may then have been to QAPC (UK Clinical Laboratories)